joseph-jja/EcmaScripts/README.md

 * may use handlebars as templating or simple strings TBD

 ### Flow
-* write modules in es6 in src
+* write modules in es6 in src dir
+* write tests in es6 in tests dir

+#### commands
+* npm run clean
+ * remove npm-debug.log
+ * remove work directory
+ * remove js directory
-* run npm run build
+* npm run build
-* build creates a work directory with babel preprocessed files
+ * creates work directory with babel compiled files
-* build creates js directory with webpack file
+ * creates js directory with webpack output
-* npm run tests runs all the tests
+* npm run tests
+ *runs all the tests
-* npm run clear removes work and js directories
+* npm run instrument
+ * instruments the files for coverage
+ * after running this if you run the tests it will create a coverage file of the files post babel

+#### TODO
+* sourcemaps
+* instrument source files